OchoaLab/simtrait/README.md

 These parameters are necessary to correctly specify the desired correlation structure.
 See the package `bnpsd` for simulating genotypes for admixed individuals (example below).

-Simulating a trait from real genotypes is possible, but the trait mean cannot be controlled, since the true ancestral allele frequencies are not known.
+Simulating a trait from real genotypes is possible with a good kinship matrix estimate.
-Nevertheless, the kinship matrix of the data allows for some adjustments that help approximate the desired covariance structure.
 See the package `popkin` for accurate kinship estimation.

 ## Installation